araocb/mobiletraining/task2/README.md

     Now that we are done with the DB configuration, you can proceed with the next steps!

-3. Create a document on the keyspace `mobiletraining`.`testscope`.`testcollection` using Sync Gateway
+3. Create a document on the keyspace `mobiletraining`.`testscope`.`testcollection` using Sync Gateway.

 4. Get the document you created in the previous step using Sync Gateway endpoints.